 - Whisk the remaining egg into a bowl - this will be used for dipping the eggs.
 Place the flour in one bowl and the breadcrumbs in another bowl.

-- In a small bowl mix the ground turkey / turkey mince with the chopped parsley and the salt and pepper.
+- In a small bowl mix the ground turkey / turkey mince with the chopped parsley, mustard and the salt and pepper.
 Divide the ground turkey into 5 equal portions and roll each portion into a ball.

 - On a lightly floured work surface flatten the first ball of ground turkey into a circle with the tips of your fingers.
 Roll the first egg in a little flour and then place it in the middle of the circle of ground mince.
 Wrap the turkey mixture around the egg, using a little more flour to prevent your fingers sticking if necessary.
 Repeat with the remaining eggs.